-Reducing sodium in natural cheeses, processed cheeses, and other dairy products, typically presents challenges in maintaining taste and functionality.
-Salt contributes to the flavor of cheese and plays an important role in other functional properties, including texture, and shelf life.
+Reducing sodium in natural cheeses, processed cheeses, and other dairy products typically presents challenges in maintaining taste and functionality.
+Potassium salt can contribute to the flavor of cheese and plays an important role in other functional properties, including texture and shelf life, when salt is removed.

 Salt for Life® 100 has achieved significant levels of sodium reduction in cheese and dairy products of up to 40% (please reference a sampling of our application successes below).

 Salt for Life® 100 has been shown to perform similarly to sodium chloride in key functional areas in cheese applications including texture and shelf life (through acidity control & bacterial growth inhibition).

 Salt for Life® 100 often allows for the removal of multiple ingredients from a recipe — thus delivering a cost-neutral or less expensive solution.
 Furthermore, the incremental cost of using Salt for Life® 100 without removing additional ingredients is only a fraction of a penny per serving.

 Professional sensory studies for cheese and dairy products have confirmed that there is no discernible difference in taste when Salt for Life® 100 was substituted for common sodium chloride — even at significant reduction levels.

 Using Salt for Life® 100 oftentimes provides the opportunity to remove multiple ingredients from a recipe — thus delivering a simpler and ‘cleaner label’.

 In most applications, Salt for Life® 100 can be used as a 1:1 replacement for sodium chloride at up to a 50% replacement, and generally requires no modification to the order of inclusion.

 |Cheddar Cheese||Natural Cheese||649||416||-36%|